Snowflake-Labs/aws-integrations-cloudops/aws-cloudformation-for-storage-integration/README.md

 ## How to use the template

-1. Create a S3 bucket that you want to integrate with Snowflake if it doesn't exist, then copy your data sets to the bucket.
+1. Create a S3 bucket that you want to integrate with Snowflake if it doesn't exist, then copy your datasets to the bucket.
 2. In your Snowflake UI, open a worksheet and run the following command to create a storage integration
 ```commandline
 CREATE or REPLACE STORAGE INTEGRATION <name of the integration>